kkowalRepository/kkowal_portfolio/Automated Testing/SWAPI REST API test Java/SwapiRestApiJava.md

 # The Star Wars API test - Java

-The Star Wars API test but this time using Java and IntelliJ IDEA.
-I used the Rest Assured library which is dedicated to write Rest Api tests.
+This is the same test as [Star Wars API](https://github.com/kkowalRepository/kkowal_portfolio/blob/master/Automated%20Testing/SWAPI%20REST%20API%20test/SwapiRestApi.md) but this time using Java and IntelliJ IDEA.
+I used the Rest Assured library which is dedicated to write Rest Api tests in Java.
 Tests will include three sections:

 - given (set configuration),
 - when (send http request),